POPULATION HEALTH ALLIANCE

 There is much work in between meetings by committee taskforces.
 As new matters are brought before the PHA GA Committee, the following policy statement and principles are applied:

-- Ensuring that all individuals have stable access to affordable choices in selecting their health and wellness benefits, including behavioral health, nutrition, fitness, sleep, social connections;
+- Ensuring that all individuals have stable access to safe and affordable choices in selecting their health and well-being benefits, including behavioral health, nutrition, fitness, sleep, social connections, and physical environment;

-- Encouraging community-based efforts and support of programs that address medical and social determinants to promote health and wellbeing equitably in underserved populations;
+- Promoting community-based efforts and support of programs that address social care and health equity to promote health and well-being;

-- Supporting individuals’ active engagement with their care teams and limiting non-care related burdens and distractions for both patients and providers;
+- Supporting individuals’ active engagement with their care teams through person-centered, whole-person care and limiting non-care-related burdens and distractions for both patients and providers;

-- Emphasizing research and quality in the delivery of health and wellness benefits and programs to individuals;
+- Emphasizing research and quality in the delivery of health and well-being benefits and programs to all individuals;

-These principles are uniformly applied to well represent our multi-stakeholder association membership in setting priorities, establishing educational programming, and commenting on proposed rules making and other public policy initiatives.
+These principles are uniformly applied to represent our multi-stakeholder association membership in setting priorities, establishing educational programming, and commenting on proposed rule-making and other public policy initiatives.

 Sample Federal Policies and Initiatives PHA Supported